Joachim of Fiore: Biography

-About 1159 he went on pilgrimage to the Holy Land, where he experienced a spiritual crisis and conversion in Jerusalem that turned him away from worldly life.
+About 1159, he went on pilgrimage to the Holy Land, where he experienced a spiritual crisis and conversion in Jerusalem that turned him away from worldly life.
 When he returned, he lived as a hermit for several years, wandering and preaching before joining the Cistercian abbey of Sambucina near Luzzi in Calabria, as a lay brother without taking the religious habit.
-There he devoted his time to lay preaching.
+There, he devoted his time to lay preaching.
 With the ecclesiastical authorities raising objections to his mode of life, Joachim joined the monks of the Abbey of Corazzo, and was ordained a priest, apparently in 1168.
 He applied himself entirely to Biblical study, with a special view to uncovering the arcane meanings he thought were concealed in the Scriptures, especially in the apostle John's Revelation.
 To his dismay, the monks of Corazzo proclaimed him their abbot (c.
 1177).
-He then attempted to join the monastery to the Cistercian Order, but was refused because of the community's poverty.
+He then attempted to join the Cistercian Order, but was refused because of the community's poverty.
 In the winter of 1178, he appealed in person to William II, who granted the monks some lands.

-In 1182 Joachim appealed to Pope Lucius III, who relieved him of the temporal care of his abbey, and warmly approved of his work, bidding him to continue it in whatever monastery he thought best.
+In 1182, Joachim appealed to Pope Lucius III, who relieved him of the temporal care of his abbey, and warmly approved of his work, bidding him to continue it in whatever monastery he thought best.
 Joachim spent the following year and a half at the Cistercian Abbey of Casamari, where he engaged in writing his three great books.
-There the young monk, Lucas (afterwards Archbishop of Cosenza), who acted as his secretary, was amazed to see so famous and eloquent a man wearing such rags, and the wonderful devotion with which he preached and said Mass.
+There, the young monk, Lucas (afterwards Archbishop of Cosenza), who acted as his secretary, was amazed to see so famous and eloquent a man wearing such rags, and the wonderful devotion with which he preached and said Mass.